 Academic transfer programs are designed to offer student the opportunity to complete the first two years of a four year education, at a much lower cost, then transfer to a college or university to pursue their bachelor's degree.
 Students may apply for transfer to any college or university, though the requirements will vary from one to another, and thus it is suggested students form a curriculum with the help of an advisor or counselor that will provide the best chances for admission to their school or schools of choice.

 Career training programs provide individuals with the training and skills necessary to enter the workforce as a professional in their field of study.
-Students will take general education courses (If pursuing an associate degree) alongside program courses which may be divided up between practical and classroom settings.
+Students will take general education courses during the pursuit of an associate's degree.
+During the associate's degree program, students will take classes that include both hands-on and classroom-based settings.
 These programs result in a diploma or certificate, demonstrating competency and allowing for the procurement of work at the entry level.

 Programs offered include:

 As an open enrollment institution, Paradise Valley Community College will admit any student who meets the minimum requirements for admission.
 Students wishing to enroll must complete the application for admission, submit their transcripts and supply standardized test scores if taken.
 Students may be required to take a placement exam to determine which general education courses they will begin with.

 It is advised that new students participate in orientation and meet with a counselor to discuss goals, program enrollment and curriculum.
 Registration takes place shortly prior to the start of each semester.